How many fucks do you give? Too many? If it’s more than one, today we will learn the subtle art of not giving a fuck with Mark Manson.

 For most of us, things could be better, and they could be worse.
-Many of us would like to make more money but dare I say, none of us are living on the streets unsure of where are next meal is coming from.
+Many of us would like to make more money but dare I say, none of us are living on the streets unsure of where our next meal is coming from.

 Happiness comes not from struggle.
 If you’ve struggled with being poor, and I mean poor, not broke, if you’ve struggled with illness, there is no happiness there.
 But there isn’t happiness on the other end of the spectrum either.
 That’s why so many trust fund kids are miserable assholes.